 Friends of the family can also assist you with your research.
 So, it’s worth considering asking them for help.

 Your relatives should be able to point you in the right direction.

-Any previous genealogy work?
+Does any previous genealogy work?

 It is also worth asking whether there has been any genealogy research that you can check over and use.